 The site reflects important historical events of several historical contexts, including International Trade on the Mexican Road, 1821-1846; the Mexican-American War and the Santa Fe Trail, 1846-1848; Expanding National Trade on the Santa Fe Trail, 1848-1861; The Civil War and the Santa Fe Trail, 1861-1865; and The Santa Fe Trail and the Railroad, 1865-1880.

 William Becknell initiated travel to Santa Fe in 1821.
 In Kansas, his expedition generally followed what later became the Mountain Route, so most likely, he would have passed this site on his way to New Mexico.
-The first recorded travelers to pass the Point of Rocks in Finney County were George Sibley and Joseph Brown during their 1825 survey of the trail.
-Though neither recorded this site, Brown’s map indicates they did travel this section of the trail.
+The first recorded travelers to pass the Point of Rocks in Finney County were George Sibley and Joseph Brown during their 1825 trail survey.
+Though neither site was recorded, Brown’s map indicates they traveled to this section of the trail.

-The name Point of Rocks occurs in no known references to this site along the Arkansas River.
+No known references to this site along the Arkansas River mention the name Point of Rocks.
 The known references, however, are to what became known as Pawnee Fort, with the earliest mention occurring in the 1850 memoir of Lewis Gerrard, who, in 1846, at the age of 17, joined a caravan to Santa Fe via the Mountain Route.

 According to Gerrard, his party passed “Pawnee Forts, a grove of timber in which a war party of Pawnee some years before fortified themselves when besieged by a hostile tribe.
 Nothing now remains but a few crumbling logs to mark the sight of this Indian bulwark.”
 This was a crude “fort” built by a group of Pawnee to take refuge from Cheyenne or Comanche during a siege in the early 19th century.